UnderlineFord/tflite-perf-tests/object_detection/results_visualization/README.md

 ## Results visualization

 Visualizations of results using the results json files saved [here](../results/coco2017_val) will be done.
+Baseline results visualization is done using COCO2017 annotations which will be downloaded to [datasets directory](../datasets)

 ### Visualization steps: